occisn/calc-problem-solving/README.md

 '((2 M-m 10000000000)**7830457)*28433+1
 ```

-## Annex: Emacs functions to quickly test Calc macros in Calc
+## Annex: Emacs or calc functions to quickly test Calc macros in Calc and measure execution duration

-The two Emacs Lisp functions below read Calc macros in a region or in a markdown file (surrounded by three backquote signs) and make it available in calc for execution with `X`.
+**a)** The two Emacs Lisp functions below read Calc macros in a region or in a markdown file (surrounded by three backquote signs) and make it available in calc for execution with `X`.

 When the macro is written in any file:
 ``` emacs-lisp